 Does the conservatee lose any rights when a conservator is appointed?

 When a conservator is appointed the conservatee does not lose civil liberties as in a guardianship.
 The conservatee, however, cannot make any decisions regarding the management of property or finances until he/she terminates the conservatorship upon application to the court.

-Unlike a Power of Attorney which does require a court to oversee the actions of the appointed agent, the conservator may be subject to certain rules and guidelines while the Conservatorship is in effect.
+A power of attorney usually does not require a court to oversee the actions of the appointed agent, however in a conservatorship, the conservator may be subject to certain rules and guidelines while the conservatorship is in effect.
 For example, the court might order a full accounting by the conservator.
-These restrictions are not typically set forth in a Power of Attorney.
+These restrictions are not typically set forth in a power of attorney.